 A full-color TouchMath Training Manual

-A Training Registration Card with instructions on how to claim your free set of TouchMath Activity Sheets
+A link to download a free set of 20 TouchMath Activity Sheets

 Don't forget about your colleagues — have them join you and we'll send you a Thank You Gift!
 Remember to invite your colleagues to view the DVD with you.
-We'll send a training manual for each person and you will receive a free TouchMath Memory Cue Poster for your classroom wall when your group has 5 or more participants.
+We'll send a training manual for each person and you will receive a free set of Student Number Cards when your group has 5 or more participants.

 Fill out the form below to request your training materials.